Temporal Answer Set Programming: Introduction

 \section{Introduction}

-Temporal Logic Programming (TLP) is an extension of logic programs that incorporates modal temporal operators, usually from Linear-time Temporal Logic (\LTL;~\citeNP{kamp68a,pnueli77a}).
-The origins of TLP date back to the mid 1980s, when several \LTL\ extensions were proposed~\cite{moszkowski86a,fukotamo86a,gabbay87b,abaman89a,baudinet92a,orgwad92a}.
-However, the initial interest has gradually cooled down over time and \LTL\ extensions have neither become a common feature nor had a substantial impact in Prolog.
-With the appearance of \emph{Answer Set Programming}~(ASP;~\citeNP{lifschitz02a}) and its use as a formalism for practical knowledge representation, the interest in the specification of dynamic systems was renewed.
-ASP has been commonly used for temporal reasoning and the representation of action theories, following the methodology proposed by~\citeN{gellif93a}. \REVIEW{\ref{rev3.2}} This methodology represents transition systems by adding to all time-dependent predicates an extra integer parameter: the time point $T$ ranging over the finite interval $0,1, \dots, n-1$ where $n \in \Nat$ is some length iteratively increased.
-A major disadvantage of this representation is that it provides neither special language constructs nor inference methods for temporal reasoning, as available in \LTL.
-As a result, it is impossible to study properties of reactive systems (with infinite runs or \emph{traces}) such as \emph{safety} (is some particular state reachable?) or \emph{liveness} (does some condition happen infinitely often?), or to conclude that a given planning problem has no solution at all.
-Even if we restrict ourselves to finite traces, we cannot exploit in non-temporal ASP the succinctness of \LTL\ expressions for characterizing plans of interest (say, sentences like ``never execute $A$ if $B$ was not done before'', etc) or the interpretation of such expressions by their well-known translations into automata. \ENDREV
+The term \emph{Temporal Logic Programming\footnote{In this paper, we use this original meaning of the term, that is, the extension of \emph{logic programming} with \emph{temporal logic}.
+However, nowadays, temporal logic programming can be understood as the more general discipline of combining \emph{logic programming} with \emph{temporal} reasoning, possibly in other different ways.
+See related work in Section~\ref{sec:related} for a more detailed explanation of this distinction.}} was introduced in the late 1980s to refer to an extension of logic programs that incorporates modal temporal operators, usually from Linear-time Temporal Logic or LTL~\cite{kamp68a,pnueli77a}.
+These \LTL\ extensions of logic programming include proposals by~\citeN{moszkowski86a}, \citeN{fukotamo86a}, \citeN{gabbay87b}, \citeN{abaman89a}, \citeN{baudinet92a} or \citeN{orgwad92a}.
+However, the initial interest gradually cooled down over time and \LTL\ extensions have neither become a common feature nor had a substantial impact in Prolog.
+With the appearance of \emph{Answer Set Programming} or ASP~\cite{lifschitz02a} and its use as a formalism for practical knowledge representation, the interest in the specification of dynamic systems was renewed.
+ASP has been commonly used for temporal reasoning and the representation of action theories, following the methodology proposed by~\citeN{gellif93a}.
+This methodology represents transition systems by adding to all time-dependent predicates an extra integer parameter: the time point $T$ ranging over the finite interval $0,1, \dots, n-1$ where $n \in \Nat$ is some fixed length that can be iteratively increased.
+A major disadvantage of this representation is that it provides neither special language constructs nor specific inference methods for temporal reasoning, as available in \LTL.
+As a result, it is infeasible to represent properties of reactive systems (with infinite runs or \emph{traces}) such as \emph{safety} (``Is some particular state reachable?''), \emph{liveness} (``Does some condition happen infinitely often?''), or to conclude that a given planning problem has no solution at all.
+Even if we restrict ourselves to finite traces,\footnote{Note that, even for finite traces, \LTL-satisfiability is still a \textsc{PSPACE}-complete problem, while ASP-satisfiability lies in $\Sigma_2^P$ in the most general case.} we cannot exploit in non-temporal ASP the succinctness of \LTL\ expressions for characterizing plans of interest (say, sentences like ``never execute $A$ if $B \vee C$ has held since $D$'', etc) or the interpretation of such expressions by their well-known translations into automata.